 When the days are long, nothing is more relaxing and enjoyable than spending a night with your loved ones and watching a movie.
 But why stay cooped up inside?

-Drive-in theaters are one of the last vestiges of American nostalgia, and a truly unique way to enjoy your favorite films.
-Ohio has more drive-ins than almost every other state, tied only with New York for highest number of active drive-in theaters in the country.
+Drive-in theaters are one of the last vestiges of American nostalgia and a truly unique way to enjoy your favorite films.
+Ohio has more drive-ins than almost every other state, tied only with New York for the highest number of active drive-in theaters in the country.
 This nostalgic pastime is a favorite for Buckeyes far and wide when both the corn and temperatures reach yearly highs.

 Here are 24 of the best drive-in movie theaters to check out in Ohio, whether you’re a fan of horror, action, indie dramas or timeless Hollywood classics.
 These theaters have enough movies and history to go around.

 This legendary stand-by has been around a while.
 Originally built in 1955, its name comes from being located "midway" between the cities of Ravenna and Kent.
 The perfect location for a big family outing.